Ethan826/udacity-arcade/README.md

 ## Using

 Clone the repository.
 Open `index.html`.
-Have fun!
+Choose the difficulty level.
+Avoid the bugs.
+Get to the water.

 ## TypeScript